Lung Metastases

 CODIRECTOR.
 THORACIC SURGERY DEPARTMENT

-The Lung Cancer Area, and the interaction of the medical teams integrated in it, has contributed to generate a definitive impulse to the realization of translational research in this malignant lung pathology.
+The Lung Cancer Area, and the interaction of the medical teams integrated in it, has contributed to generate a definitive impulse for translational research in this malignant lung pathology.

 A PERSONALIZED MEDICINE